Sophia of Prussia: Outbreak of World War I

 Things got complicated when the Triple Entente engaged in the Gallipoli Campaign in February 1915.
 Wanting to release the Greek populations of Asia Minor from Ottoman rule, Constantine I was at first ready to offer his support to the Allies and bring his country into the war.
 However, the King faced the opposition of his Staff and, in particular, Ioannis Metaxas, who threatened to resign if Greece entered the war.
 The country did not have the means, even though the Allies offered great advantages for Greece in return for its participation.
-Constantine I was a great Germanophile; he had been educated in Germany, almost been raised as a German and admired immensely the Kaiser, who was his brother-in-law.
+Constantine I was a great Germanophile; he had been educated in Germany, was almost raised as a German and admired immensely the Kaiser.
 The King had no particular desire to bring the country into war, and so he became a staunch supporter of neutrality.
 Constantine I therefore desisted, causing the wrath of Venizelos, who saw his country being in great peril because of the King.
-Because of Constantine I's manifestly unconstitutional actions, the Prime Minister handed over his resignation in 1915 (even after he won twice the elections held on the subject of war).
-A royal government then emerged, however Eleftherios Venizelos was proven right on 25 May 1916, when the royal Greek government of Athens permitted the surrender of the Fort Roupel to the Germans and their Bulgarian allies as a counterbalance to the Allied forces that had been established in Thessaloniki.
+Because of Constantine I's actions, the Prime Minister handed over his resignation in 1915 (even after he won twice the elections held on the subject of war).
+A royal government then emerged.
+However, Venizelos was proven right on 25 May 1916, when the royal Greek government of Athens permitted the surrender of the Fort Roupel to the Germans and their Bulgarian allies as a counterbalance to the Allied forces that had been established in Thessaloniki.
 The German-Bulgarian troops then proceeded to occupy most of eastern Macedonia without resistance, resulting in the massacre of the Greek population there.
-This act led to the outbreak of a revolt of Venizelist Army officers in Thessaloniki and the establishment of the Provisional Government of National Defence under Entente auspices there, opposed to the official government of Athens and Constantine I, cementing the so-called "National Schism".
+This act led to the outbreak of a revolt of Venizelist army officers in Thessaloniki and the establishment of the Provisional Government of National Defence under Entente auspices there, opposed to the official government of Athens and Constantine I, cementing the so-called "National Schism".